Norwegian manufacturing accelerated in May on increased orders and production.

-A seasonally adjusted index based on responses from purchasing managers fell to 53.7 in April from a revised 59.3 in March, Oslo-based Fokus Bank said today.
-The median estimate of six economists surveyed by Bloomberg was for the index to fall to 57.
+A seasonally adjusted index based on responses from purchasing managers rose to 54.9 in May from a revised 53.6 in March, Oslo-based Fokus Bank said today.
+The median estimate of seven economists surveyed by Bloomberg was for the index to rise to 54.
 A reading above 50 signals an expansion.

-The sub-index measuring orders fell to 56.8 from 63.8 and the production measure decreased to 55.1 from 59.1, according to the survey.
-The employment index dropped to 52.1 from 61.
+The sub-index measuring orders rose to 60.1 from 56.4 and the production measure rose to 60.1 from 54.8, according to the survey.
+The employment index was unchanged at 60.1.

 Norway’s PMI Index was started by Fokus Bank in 2004 in cooperation with the Association for Purchasing and Logistics.
-Fokus is owned by Danske Bank A/S, Denmark’s biggest lender.
+Fokus is owned by Danske Bank A/S (DANSKE), Denmark’s biggest lender.

 To contact the reporters on this story: Josiane Kremer in Oslo at firstname.lastname@example.org